-This Compensation Discussion and Analysis describes the compensation policies and programs for our named executive officers, who consist of our Chief Executive Officer, our Chief Financial Officer/Chief Operating Officer, and our three next most highly paid executive officers as determined under the rules of the SEC.
-In 2013, we only had two additional executive officers and they were Adrianus (Jos) Donders, Senior Vice President of Research and Advanced Development and Katherine S. Tweden, Ph.D., Vice President of Clinical and Regulatory.
+This Compensation Discussion and Analysis describes the compensation policies and programs for our named executive officers ("NEOs"), who consist of our current and former Chief Executive Officers, our Chief Financial Officer, our three next most highly paid executive officers as determined under the rules of the SEC, and two additional individuals for whom disclosure would have been provided but for the fact that they were not serving as executive officers at the end of 2015.
+At the end of 2015, we only had two additional executive officers, Scott A. Shikora, M.D., our Executive Vice President of Medical Affairs and Chief Medical Officer, and Brad Hancock, our Chief Commercial Officer.
+After Dr. Shikora and Mr. Hancock were hired, our Board determined, effective June 1, 2015, that Adrianus (Jos) Donders, our current Senior Vice President of Research and Advanced Development, and Katherine S. Tweden, Ph.D., our current Senior Vice President of Clinical, no longer met the qualifications required to be considered executive officers under the rules of the SEC, however, they are included as NEOs pursuant to the rules of the SEC.